 - Student Registration for Non-mandatory Intensive Schools

-- The Head of School will report to the Pro Vice-Chancellor (Academic) at the end of each teaching period on the number of approvals to run Non-mandatory Intensive Schools with less than the minimum number of student registrations.
+- The Head of School will report to the Pro Vice-Chancellor (Academic Innovation) at the end of each teaching period on the number of approvals to run Non-Mandatory Intensive Schools with less than the minimum number of student registrations.

 - Alteration to Non-mandatory Intensive Schools

 - The Head of School may cancel a Non-Mandatory Intensive School which has been advertised to Students, but for which the minimum number of student registrations has not been obtained four weeks prior to the scheduled date of the Intensive School.
 The Head of School will ensure that all students in the Unit or Course are advised: